J. Rich Leonard: Federal judicial service

 In 1981, Leonard was appointed to be a federal magistrate judge, a position he held until becoming a U.S. Bankruptcy Judge in 1992.
-In his last year at the district court, Leonard received the first Director’s Award for Leadership in the Federal Courts for his work in setting up training programs for judicial employees.
+In his last year at the district court, Leonard received the first Director’s Award for Leadership in the federal courts for his work in setting up training programs for judicial employees.
 While at the bankruptcy court, Leonard was heavily involved in federal court administration nationally.
 He served on the prestigious Judicial Conference Committee on Court Administration and Case Management (CACM).
 In that capacity, he oversaw the development of the first electronic filing system in the federal courts and played a role in the development of PACER, the public access system to the federal courts.
-He also served repeatedly as a consultant for the U. S. State Department to emerging judiciaries in sub-Saharan Africa, traveling to Zambia, Tanzania, Namibia, Kenya, and Nigeria more than 30 times.
+He also served repeatedly as a consultant for the U. S. State Department to emerging judiciaries in sub-Saharan Africa, traveling to Zambia, Tanzania, Namibia, Kenya, and Nigeria more than thirty times.

 During his time with the bankruptcy court, Leonard was also active in the National Conference of Bankruptcy Judges.
-He served as a member of the Board of Governors, chaired the Endowment for Education, and was the editor-in-chief of the prestigious American Bankruptcy Law Journal.
-In 2011, the American Bar Associated gave Leonard the prestigious Robert Yegge Award for his Outstanding Contribution to Judicial Administration.
+He served as a member of the Board of Governors, chaired the Endowment for Education, and was the editor-in-chief of the American Bankruptcy Law Journal.
+In 2011, the American Bar Association gave Leonard the prestigious Robert Yegge Award for his Outstanding Contribution to Judicial Administration.

 Expired nomination to Fourth Circuit

-On December 22, 1995, President Clinton nominated Leonard to be an appeals-court judge on the U.S. Court of Appeals for the Fourth Circuit.
+On December 22, 1995, President Bill Clinton nominated Leonard to be an appeals court judge on the U.S. Court of Appeals for the Fourth Circuit.
 Leonard was appointed to a newly created post.
-Almost immediately, Leonard's nomination ran into opposition from North Carolina Sen. Jesse Helms, who objected to Clinton's refusal to renominate Helms' preferred candidate, Terrence Boyle.
+Almost immediately, Leonard's nomination ran into opposition from North Carolina Senator Jesse Helms, who objected to Clinton's refusal to renominate Helms' preferred candidate, Terrence Boyle.
 President George H.W.
 Bush had nominated Boyle to that Fourth Circuit seat in 1992, but the U.S. Senate never acted on the nomination, and the nomination lapsed with the end of Bush's presidency.

 The U.S. Senate did not hold a hearing or a vote on Leonard's Fourth Circuit nomination during 1996, and Clinton did not renominate him to the Fourth Circuit after his second term began in January 1997.
 That seat on the Fourth Circuit eventually was filled by Roger Gregory, whose nomination by Clinton was never acted upon by the Senate.
 Clinton subsequently installed Gregory on the Fourth Circuit in a recess appointment in December 2000, and President George W. Bush gave Gregory a permanent appointment to the seat the following year.